 After 20 years working as a stylist and creative director for a variety of celebrated hair care brands, Nick opened his own salon in SoHo in 2001, beginning with just six chairs and four hairdressers.
-With a commitment to excellence, integrity and innovation, over the last ten years Nick expanded ARROJO Studio to more than 120 employees.
-His brand encompasses a number of ventures, including:
+With a commitment to excellence, integrity, and innovation, over the last ten years, Nick expanded ARROJO Studio to more than 120 employees.

 Nick puts education at the center of his ideology.
 He is committed to using the expertise of his salon’s hairdressers to provide advanced training to their peers.
 His vision gives stylists from across the States access to techniques practiced by an exclusive band of world-class hairdressers.
 ARROJO Studio operates an in-house cosmetology school with a personalized class setting, producing stylists with a phenomenal skill set.
 The ARROJO Academy is an additional program which offers advanced education to licensed hairdressers through a variety of seminars covering different aspects of successful, contemporary hairstyling.
 Nick and his team also partner with Empire Beauty School, to give their alumni an additional view into the world of beauty.
 Nick visits six cities each year with Empire to share his knowledge.